My guitar choice

 This guitar belonged to my first guitar teacher, and was the first instrument I'd ever seen that was from the hard rock genre.
 I instantly fell in love with this instrument and decided that one day I would own it.
 This guitar has been gigged, taught many lessons with me, and has also been used in the studio for most of my hard rock style recordings.
 I also own several other Ibanez Rg Series guitars and I also own a Paul Gilbert Signature Model, I have all of my Ibanez guitars set up on Ernie Ball 9s with a very low action.

 This is my main guitar of choice for live and studio work.
 It's an extremely versatile guitar which is as beautiful to play as it is to look at it.
 It has a basswood body with a maple cap, and an all maple neck.
 This wood combination is extremely versatile for all styles as it gives you a little bit of every EQ.
-Couple that with the 5-way super switch which gives you three humbucking and two single coil options, and a very versatile range of volume of tone control, you can play literally every style with this guitar.
-It also has stainless steel frets which last far longer than standard frets and also make string bending a far nicer experience.
+Couple that with the 5-way super switch which gives you three humbucking and two single-coil options, and a very versatile range of volume and tone control, you can play literally every style with this guitar.
+It also has stainless steel frets which last far longer than standard frets and also make string bending a much nicer experience.
 These elements make it the perfect guitar for live and studio work.
-I have it set up on Rotosound 10s and with the action that the guitar came with, as it is set with the plek fret laser setting system for optimum playability.
+I have it set up on D'addario NYXL 10s and with the action that the guitar came with, as it is set with the plek fret laser setting system for optimum playability.